shack15/embeddings/README.rst

 .. image:: https://travis-ci.org/vzhong/embeddings.svg?branch=master
     :target: https://travis-ci.org/vzhong/embeddings

+# Embeddings

+Embeddings is a Python package that provides pretrained word embeddings for natural language processing and machine learning.
+It now includes support for BGE and MiniLM embeddings.

+Instead of loading a large file to query for embeddings, [embeddings](https://github.com/shack15/embeddings/embeddings/minilm.py#4%2C6-4%2C6) is backed by a database and fast to load and query:

 Embeddings is a python package that provides pretrained word embeddings for natural language processing and machine learning.

 Instead of loading a large file to query for embeddings, ``embeddings`` is backed by a database and fast to load and query: